 The most common adverse reactions (reported in at least 20% of patients treated with the combination) were fatigue, rash, diarrhea, musculoskeletal pain, pruritus, nausea, cough, pyrexia, arthralgia, and decreased appetite and no new side effects have emerged as problematic with longer follow up.

-“These results show the long-term benefits of nivolumab plus ipilimumab in patients with previously untreated advanced renal cell carcinoma.
+“These results show the long-term benefits of Opdivo plus Yervoy in patients with previously untreated advanced renal cell carcinoma.
 The long-term overall survival benefits, high proportions of complete response and ongoing response, and paucity of chronic toxicity with nivolumab plus ipilimumab after extended follow-up compares favorably with available reports of other combination regimens in first-line advanced renal cell carcinoma,” the researchers wrote.